WOMENS FISHING CLASSIC

 Measuring Fish:

 All fish need to be placed on the brag mat in their natural position for photos.
+No tail squishing or stretching allowed.
+Mouth closed and measured to the fork. (except for Flathead which will be measured to the tip).

 Fish measured will be rounded down if the fish doesn’t measure to the line.

-Inshore fishing includes land-based fishing from the beach and inland areas within the boundary map.
+Estuary fishing includes land-based fishing from the beach and inland areas within the boundary map.

 Offshore fishing includes casting from a vessel towards the beach and areas offshore within the boundary map.